Pek-Lin Chiew Wong

 I remember when I was a child, suddenly I had an uncle appearing and that uncle was from another man and he found my father.
 They looked for one another and suddenly I got a new uncle.
 I don't know who took him on, but he went to school, learned the English language and became a school headmaster.

-So yes my father was a bright chap, but he doesn’t really show.
+So yes my father was a bright chap.
 He became the chief clerk of a firm of English lawyers.
 At that time, most Malay people were intimidated by white people and saw them as big bosses.
 My father held the key to the office and held a senior position there so he wasn’t about skin colour.
 When I was growing up with my brothers, our school was just up on top of the hill to my father's office.
 So when we finished school each day, we would walk down the hill, go to his office and wait for him to finish work.
 Then I would be sitting in front of his bicycle or at the back of his bicycle.
 He would be bicycling two of us, me and my brother - two.
 Looking back on it, it was a very hard time but when we were living it, it seemed ok.
 Somehow nobody complained.

 My mother wasn't a very sensible woman either.
 She had a little bit of money, and would show off to people who wanted to borrow money from her.
 Then she cultivated a very bad habit of gambling as well.
-This had a negative impact on our financial state.
+This had a negative impact on our family's financial state.

 When I was a child I would get up early, at 5 am, every morning.
 My mother always believed that the moment you get up, have a bath, a cold bath so that you become alert.
 Then I’d join my mother in the kitchen, pounding chilly to help her make laksa.
 After that, we’d sell it on the street.
 That’s how we managed to survive.

 My mother was adopted.
 She also had a very sad story.
 She came from China.
 She was an only child and her parents brought her to settle in another part of Malaysia.
 Not in Kuala Lumpur, but in the Northern part - in Taiping.
 And then what happened was, it seems there were only three of them.
 They were robbed and then all their possessions were taken away and according to my mother, her parents said, "We better go back to China.
 This is not the place for us to live."
 But they had nothing.
-They had no money to go back to China and the only thing, possession they had was the girl, my mother.
+They had no money to go back to China and the only possession they had was the girl, my mother.

 They sold her to a rich family.
 The surname of this family was Chong.
 My grandparents then had money they needed to go back to China.
 What happened to them?
 Nobody knows.
-That was the end of my mother's history.
+That was the end of my mother's biological history.
 So she was sold to this new family who didn't have a girl.

 I don't think her adoptive parents could have been very loving towards her because when she was a teenager, they forced her to marry a rich old man.

 But my mother was a very bold woman.
-It seems she escaped.
+It seemed she escaped.
 She jumped from the window of the house she shared with this man and she escaped.
 And then, I think she rented a room somewhere, I don't know where.
 And that's where she met my father, who also was renting a room somewhere there.
 So that’s how they met and eventually they were married.
 They're two of a kind, my parents.